jansvoboda11/psr-router/README.md

 | `number` | `\d+`               |
 | `word`   | `\w+`               |

-The defaults can be overridden by providing custom `Types` instance to the `create` method of `RouteCollection`.
+The defaults can be overridden by providing custom `Types` instance when creating `RouteCollection`.

 #### Optional part

 Optional part is a suffix of the URI that can be omitted.
 They can be nested and may contain both static text and dynamic attributes.
-The syntax for optional parts is: `[/{year:number}]`.
+The optional part is enclosed in square brackets: `[/{year:number}]`.

 ### Routing incoming requests